anooruddh/devops/k8s-readme.md

     NodePort.
 Exposes a service via a static port on each node’s IP.
     LoadBalancer.
 Exposes the service via the cloud provider’s load balancer.
     ExternalName.
 Maps a service to a predefined externalName field by returning a value for the CNAME record.

+#   How do Kubernetes services work

+    Services simply point to pods using labels.
+Since services are not node-specific, a service can point to a pod regardless of where it runs in the cluster at any given moment in time.
+By exposing a service IP address as well as a DNS service name, the application can be reached by either method as long as the service exists.

+#   Creating service using yml file

+    Services are defined in YAML, as are all Kubernetes objects.
+Suppose you deployed pods running a back-end service to process data coming from a web front end.
+To expose a service named ‘service-backend’ on the deployment ‘deployment-backend’ you would use:

+    apiVersion: v1
+    kind: Service
+    metadata:
+    name: service-backend
+    spec:
+    ports:
+    - port: 4000
+    protocol: TCP
+    targetPort: 333
+    selector:
+    run: deployment-backend
+    type: ClusterIP

+    The service ‘service-backend’ will be created, and any pod in the cluster can access it on their port 333 via http://service-backend:4000, or at the cluster’s IP address using port 4000.

+    Kubernetes services can also be created using the ‘kubectl expose’ command, which does not require a YAML file.
+The same service can be created using the command:

+    kubectl expose deployment deployment-backend  - - port=333- - target-port=4000    - - name=service-backend